 Ohel has designated a Compliance Officer with overall responsibility for the day-to-day management and oversight of the development, implementation, operations and revision of the Compliance Program.
-The Compliance Officer reports directly to the Chief Administrative Officer ("CAO"), and periodically to the Board of Directors or its Risk Management Committee.
+The Compliance Officer reports directly to the Chief Executive Officer ("CEO"), and periodically to the Board of Directors or its Risk Management Committee, and has access all records and documents, information, facilities, and Affected Individuals relevant to carrying out the responsibilities of the role.
 The Compliance Officer may be reached at 718-686- 3320 or through the confidential Compliance Hotline at (718) 438-0941.

 The duties and responsibilities of the Corporate Compliance Officer include:

-With the assistance of the Corporate Compliance Committee, developing, overseeing and monitoring implementation of the Compliance Program, including the Code of Conduct and the Hotline, and ensuring that the effectiveness of the Compliance Program is maintained at all times so that Ohel may certify annually to the Department of Health that this Program meets the requirements of 18 NYCRR Part 521;
+With the assistance of the Corporate Compliance Committee, developing, overseeing and monitoring implementation of the Compliance Program, including the Standards of Conduct and the Hotline, and ensuring that the effectiveness of the Compliance Program is maintained at all times so that Ohel may certify annually to the Department of Health that this Program meets the requirements of 18 NYCRR Part 521;